Guest post by Katie Gourlay, a Participate Learning Teacher of the Year.

 Implementing the SDGs into your classroom can seem daunting, initially.
 Once you have an opportunity to investigate and connect with other teachers, you’ll find that there are countless resources available at your fingertips to help you implement these 17 concepts in ways that are meaningful, clear and most importantly, fun for your students!

-Katie Gourlay is a 3rd Grade teacher at Stough Elementary in Raleigh, NC and Participate Teacher of the Year 2018.
-Originally from Scotland, she is passionate about teaching Global Citizenship through the Sustainable Development Goals.
+Katie Gourlay is a 3rd Grade teacher at Stough Elementary in Raleigh, NC and Participate Learning Teacher of the Year 2018.
+Originally from Scotland, she is passionate about teaching Global Leadership through the Sustainable Development Goals.